-Array slice update A term of the form { $a \in I$ with [low ... up] = f} allows updating a slice of an array. a must be an array of τ and f a unary function taking as argument an integer and returning a value of type τ .
+Array slice update A term of the form { $a \in I$ and f = f allows updating a slice of an array. a must be an array of τ and f a unary function taking as argument an integer and returning a value of type τ .
 Such a term denotes an array a' such that: